AV.com: Acquisition by Gear4music

 In 2021, Gear4music plc, a UK-based musical instrument and audio equipment retailer, announced its intention to acquire AV Distribution Ltd., along with the AV.com domain name.
 The transaction was split into two elements: £6.2 million for the trading business and £3 million for the domain, which AV Online had not previously owned.

 The acquisition included £2.5 million in inventory and a freehold warehouse property valued at £1.3 million.
 Gear4music stated that the purchase would expand its offering in the specialist audio-visual market and enhance its direct-to-consumer operations.

 The acquisition of the AV.com domain was also positioned as a strategic move to increase brand visibility, improve memorability, and support international e-commerce growth through a name that is easier to remember and promote globally.
+Following the acquisition, Gear4music continued to invest in its distribution infrastructure to support growth.
+In 2025, the company reported plans to establish a new distribution centre in Yorkshire, expected to increase UK distribution capacity significantly and support long-term expansion.

 YouTube & Blog

 AV.com maintains an official YouTube channel and blog focused on home cinema and hi-fi.

-The YouTube channel has accumulated over 750,000 views according to Social Blade.
+The YouTube channel has accumulated over 1,000,000 views according to Social Blade.
 The channel features content such as setup guidance, product demonstrations, and showroom interviews with individuals from the audio-visual industry.

 The blog publishes articles covering topics such as product reviews, new releases, and comparative buying guides.
+In October 2026, the company launched an official subreddit to provide customer support and host community discussions.

+Reception

+AV.com has been rated positively by customers, holding a Trustpilot rating of 4.8 out of 5 based on over 3,600 reviews.